oqtane/oqtane.docs/src/pages/manuals/system/event-log.md

 ## Event Log Features

-Upon opening the Event Log, you’ll see a list of recent events by default, displayed in pages with 10 entries per page.
+Upon opening the Event Log, you'll see a list of recent events by default, displayed in pages with 10 entries per page.
 You can adjust the page size to view more events at a time.

 ### Filtering Events